-Trustees receive financial progress reports throughout the year and compare against expenditure again budget set at the beginning of the year and submitted to the Education and Skills Funding Agency.
-Trustees also review longer term financial projections and will consider options to organise resources most effectively to fulfil the aims of the Academy.
+Trustees received financial progress reports throughout the year and compared expenditure again the budget set at the beginning of the year and submitted to the Education and Skills Funding Agency.
+Trustees also reviewed longer term financial projections and will consider options to organise resources most effectively to fulfil the aims of the Academy.